scottslowe/learning-tools/README.md

 **etcd-2.0**: Use the `Vagrantfile` and other files in this directory to turn up an etcd 2.0.9 cluster running on Ubuntu 14.04.

+**lxc**: This folder holds a `Vagrantfile` and supporting files to create an environment for working with LXC (pronounced "lex-see").
+LXC is a set of tools for working with OS containers.

 **lxd**: In this folder you'll find a `Vagrantfile`, instructions, and other files to help work with LXD (pronounced "lex-dee"), a new daemon and CLI for working with LXC-based OS containers.

 **lxd-ovs**: Use the `Vagrantfile` and other files in this directory to work with LXD and Open vSwitch (OVS) 2.3.1 on Ubuntu 14.04.
 Use the instructions from the `lxd` directory to set up containers and container images.